 Follow this step-by-step guide to make a stunning Christmas garland.
 Perfect for decorating your mantelpiece or a bannister or, for use as a table centerpiece.

 A selection of Christmas foliage, including spruce and holly

 Florist wire and scissors

-Using a pair of sharp scissors cut off sprigs of spruce in different sizes, between 7-10 inches.
+Using a pair of sharp scissors, cut off sprigs of spruce in different sizes, between 7-10 inches in length.

 Place a couple of different types of foliage together and fasten them using the florist wire.